 Running for GHI Office

-Any GHI member in good standing who is thinking of running for a GHI office or would like more information about elections should review the annual candidate packet, which is available in the GHI offices.
+Any GHI member in good standing who is thinking of running for a GHI office or would like more information about elections should review the annual candidate packet, which is available online by clicking here, or a paper copy from the GHI offices.
 Interested candidates should read the Frequently Asked Questions (FAQ) and the Election Schedule to learn more about running for an elected office and the election process.
 Prospective candidates will need to submit a candidate consent form and a candidate biography by the deadlines.